Tsjippy/pdfToExcel/README.md

-A module for the sim-plugin to add signal messaging
+This module makes it possible to convert PDF to Excel files